-The Certificate in Aboriginal Governance and Partnership is administered by the Faculty of Native Studies and is available to students:
+The Certificate in Indigenous Governance and Partnership is administered by the Faculty of Native Studies and is available to students:

 - in undergraduate degree programs across the University, regardless of Faculty or program; or